KarryRen/Karry-Studies-AI/README.md

     ├── Interpretability
 ├── Networks # The learned Networks.
     ├── finance_transformer # The FiT.
-├── Quant_ML # The ML for Quant.
+├── QuantML # The ML for Quant.
-    ├──
-└── Python-Guidelines
+└── PythonGuidelines
-    ├── Python-CodeSpecification.md # The CodeSpecification for python.
+    ├── python-code-specification.md # The CodeSpecification for python.
     ├── Submodule-Guidelines.md # The Guidelines for Submodule.
 ```